rohithkumar2003/myhrms/README.md

 A **full-featured HRMS** to manage employees’ attendance, leaves, notices, holidays, and automated email notifications.
 Enables admins to efficiently manage employee information and employees to stay updated.
+(PLEASE REVIEW THE IMAGES ATTACHED AT THE END OF THIS FILE)

 ---